1lyst4r/LighterShot/README.md

 All rights reserved.
 The source code of Snappo is made publicly available for educational, review, and demonstration purposes.
 Permission is granted to view, inspect, and download the source code for personal, non-commercial evaluation and educational purposes.
-Official, unmodified releases of LightlyShot may be downloaded and used for personal, non-commercial purposes.
+Official, unmodified releases of Snappo may be downloaded and used for personal, non-commercial purposes.

 ### Restrictions